When Academic Admission Discretion Meets National Security.

 If you are part of a school that delivers highly specialised courses, which maybe technically UNCLASSIFIED, then know it maybe true that sensitive topics that involve Defence-related topics are crucial and central to the course outcomes and objectives.

-Q. Have you ever thought about screening students’ background in order to safeguard that highly valued intellectual property and information?
+Q. Have you ever thought about screening students’ background in order to safeguarding national security and that highly valued intellectual property and information?

 Although many tertiary institutions have ‘minimum’ entry requirement for its courses, most admissions regulations also include other provisions, which includes restrictions to access certain courses or classes.
 For example, University Of Melbourne* includes “ensuring suitability of the applicant” as part of their ‘additional selection criteria’.

 Q1.
 How is suitability specifically determined, what is the actual process and what is / is not covered?